advancedresearch/advancedresearch.github.io/blog/2023-12-20-path-functionialism-a-wittgensteinean-critique-of-naturalism.md

 It is probably not necessary to have a correct notion of science in order to develop a framework for fair rules between different notions of ontology that relate to science.
 A Present-at-Hand approach to science does not mean we have a full understanding.
-Also, it is unclear whether a Read-at-Hand approach can ever be finalized.
+Also, it is unclear whether a Ready-at-Hand approach can ever be finalized.

 Since Naturalism usually self-portrays various notions as seeking dominance, this implies caution is adviced, as the lack of Wittgensteinean problematics does not provide